SCRT-HQ/VaporShell/docs/glossary/Add-VSAmazonMQBrokerUser.md

----
-layout: glossary
-title: Add-VSAmazonMQBrokerUser
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSAmazonMQBrokerUser

 ## SYNOPSIS
-Adds an AWS::AmazonMQ::Broker.User resource property to the template
+Adds an AWS::AmazonMQ::Broker.User resource property to the template.
+The list of ActiveMQ users (persons or applications who can access queues and topics.
+This value can contain only alphanumeric characters, dashes, periods, underscores, and tildes (- .
+_ ~.
+This value must be 2-100 characters long.

 ## SYNTAX